temporalio/documentation/docs/application-development/observability.md

 **Shared logger interface**

-Instead of explicitly calling `proxySinks()` to create a logger sink in your Workflow, you can also create a `sharedLogger.ts` file that handles calling `proxySinks()` for you.
+If you want to call the same logger in your Workflow and Activity code, then you can only use `proxySinks()` if the code is running in Workflow context:

 <!--SNIPSTART typescript-shared-logger-->